-Internally, the BASC20 utilizes a half-wave rectifier and therefore can share the same AC power source with other half-wave rectified devices.
+Internally, the BASC22 utilizes a half-wave rectifier and therefore can share the same AC power source with other half-wave rectified devices.
 Sharing a common DC power source is also possible.
 Sharing AC power with full-wave rectified devices is NOT recommended.
 Full-wave rectified devices usually require a dedicated AC power source that has a secondary elevated above ground.
 Both secondary connections are considered HOT.
 AC power sources that power several half-wave devices have a common secondary connection called COMMON, LO, or GROUND.
 This connection might be tied to earth.
 The other side of the secondary is considered the HOT or HI side of the connection.
-Connect the HOT side of the secondary to the HI input on the BASC20 and the LO side to COM on the BASC20.
+Connect the HOT side of the secondary to the HI input on the BASC22 and the LO side to COM on the BASC22.
 All other half-wave devices sharing the same AC power source need to follow the same convention.
-When using a DC power source, connect its positive terminal to the HI input on the BASC20 and the negative terminal to COM on the BASC20.
-Reversing polarity to the BASC20 will not damage the BASC20.
+When using a DC power source, connect its positive terminal to the HI input on the BASC22 and the negative terminal to COM on the BASC22 will not damage the BASC22.

-WARNING: Devices powered from a common AC source could be damaged if a mix of half-wave and full-wave rectified devices exist.
+WARNING: Devices powered from a common AC source could be damaged if a mix of halfwave and full-wave rectified devices exist.
 If you are not sure of the type of rectifier used by another device, do not share the AC source with it.